 W.S.
-Hornsby 4-8 School plans for the safety of our students.
+Hornsby 6-8 School plans for the safety of our students.

-1. Car riders are asked to arrive to campus no earlier than 8:30 a.m. and to be dropped off in front of the school building at the end of the driveway close to the bus loading zone.
+1. Car riders are asked to arrive to campus no earlier than 8:40 a.m. and to be dropped off in front of the school building at the end of the driveway close to the bus loading zone.
 For safety concerns, parents of car riders are asked not to unload their child(ren) in the bus loading area.
 At dismissal, car riders are asked to exit the school building through the front lobby and stand and wait quietly for their rides.
 Car riders are asked to adhere to the directives of the school personnel will awaiting transportation.

-- 2. Walkers are asked to arrive at campus no earlier than 8:30 a.m. and move to the side of the building where students unload from the bus.
+- 2. Walkers are asked to arrive at campus no earlier than 8:40 a.m. and move to the side of the building where students unload from the bus.
+Please adhere to social distancing and protective facial covering policies.
 At dismissal, walkers are asked to exit the school building through the front lobby and exit the campus quickly and quietly. - 3.
 Bus Riders are asked to remain inside their classroom until they are released to move to their bus.
 Students will walk down the halls on the right side to the designated bus loading zone.
-Students are asked to exit the building quickly and board their bus and obey all rules for riding the bus. - 4.
+Students are asked to exit the building quickly and board their bus and obey all rules for riding the bus including adhering to all social distancing and protective facial covering policies. - 4.
 Parents are asked to adhere to school speed limits around the school for the safety of our students.

-SEVERE WEATHER/ EMERGENCY DRILLS PRACTICE
+SEVERE WEATHER/EMERGENCY DRILLS PRACTICE

 Thinking and planning ahead can significantly reduce dangers concerning severe weather incidences.
 Students at W.S.
-Hornsby 4-8 are exposed to monthly drills that prepares them to react quickly and appropriately in the event of an emergency.
+Hornsby 6-8 are exposed to monthly drills that prepares them to react quickly and appropriately in the event of an emergency.
 Students are to take these drills seriously in the event that an actual emergency arises.